WasmEdge/WasmEdge/docs/book/en/src/embed/c/0.10.1/ref.md

     After loading WASM successfully, the status will be `Loaded`.
     After validating WASM successfully, the status will be `Validated`.
     After instantiating WASM successfully, the status will be `Instantiated`, and developers can invoke functions.
-    Developers can register WASM or import objects in any status, but they should instantiate WASM again.
+    Developers can register WASM or module instances in any status, but they should instantiate WASM again.
     Developers can also load WASM in any status, and they should validate and instantiate the WASM module before function invocation.
     When in the `Instantiated` status, developers can instantiate the WASM module again to reset the old WASM runtime structures.